Alex Cole-Hamilton: Activity in foreign politics

-In April 2025, he welcomed former Conservative MSP Jamie Greene into the Scottish Liberal Democrats, who cited the rise of “right-wing populism” in his former party as the reason for his defection.
-Cole-Hamilton described Greene an "effective communicator" who possessed "symmetry with our outlook and our values as a party".
-Cole-Hamilton would later write that Greene's defection to the Lib Dems "felt like a scene from a John le Carré spy novel."
-Speaking on the BBC’s The Sunday Show, Cole-Hamilton asserted he was comfortable with centre-right MSPs being a part of the Liberal Democrats.
-He also predicted that more defections would follow, believing Greene's actions spoke to a greater 'realignment' in Scottish politics.

-At the party's spring conference held in April 2025, Cole-Hamilton announced that they would prioritize The Highlands at the next Holyrood election, specifically targeting the seats of Kate Forbes and Maree Todd of the SNP.

-At the Liberal Democrats national autumn party conference held in Bournemouth on 21 September 2025, Cole-Hamilton pledged that the party would overtake the Scottish Tories in Holyrood, and urged disaffected moderate conservatives to support the Scottish LibDems.
-He also committed to not forming a coalition with the SNP after the election.

 Personal life

+A model similar to the Ford Mustang Mach-E that Cole-Hamilton owns.

 Cole-Hamilton is married to his wife, Gillian, a primary school teacher and Liberal Democrat candidate.
 They live in Blackhall, Edinburgh and have three children.
 In 2019, he resuscitated his daughter after she swallowed a 50c Euro coin.
 He used the publicity around this to raise awareness of the importance of infant first aid and organised several first aid training events in his constituency.

-His relative John Cole-Hamilton was Provost of Kilwinning from 1940 until 1947, Deputy Lord Lieutenant for the County of Ayr in 1951, and Chairman of the Central Ayrshire Conservative Party when that constituency was formed, and Richard Cole-Hamilton, former chief executive of the Clydesdale Bank.

-He also has a sister, with whom he stayed with in New York while campaigning for Kamala Harris in Pennsylvania during the 2024 American presidential election campaign.
+Cole-Hamilton was raised as a Quaker, but describes himself as "not very religious".
+His relatives include John Cole-Hamilton was Provost of Kilwinning from 1940 until 1947, deputy lord lieutenant for the County of Ayr in 1951, and chairman of the Central Ayrshire Conservative Party when that constituency was formed, and Richard Cole-Hamilton, former chief executive of the Clydesdale Bank.
+He has a sister, with whom he stayed with in New York while campaigning for Kamala Harris in Pennsylvania during the 2024 American presidential election campaign.

-In May 2024, Cole-Hamilton announced he had been undergoing therapy for online abuse for the past two years.
-He said the Lib Dems were paying for the therapy, and that he made the announcement to “encourage others who were struggling to reach out and talk”.